The coronavirus revealed the vulnerability of society

 In an interdependent, highly networked world, the impacts of shocks such as the pandemic are dramatic.
 They spread fast and hit the weak spots of systems.
 Therefore, they afflict the sustainability of both individuals and entire societies.
 In a similar way to what has happened now during the coronavirus crisis, the competitive advantages of more stable times, such as the optimisation and increased efficiency of production processes, or migrant labour, for example, can actually turn out to be weaknesses.

 The pandemic crisis has made resilience a topic of discussion.
-There are several definitions of Resilience The ability of people and communities to function in changing circumstances, face up to disturbances and crises, and recover from them.
-For example, the capability of society to recover from war and the ability of nature to return the balance of ecosystems. , but it generally refers to the ability of an individual, community or society to maintain its ability to operate in changing circumstances and its readiness to face disruptions and crises and recover from them.
+There are several definitions of resilience , but it generally refers to the ability of an individual, community or society to maintain its ability to operate in changing circumstances and its readiness to face disruptions and crises and recover from them.
 Finnish scholars have suggested “mukautumisvalmius” (“readiness to adapt”) as the Finnish translation for resilience.

 According to resilience researchers, several states and international organisations have made resilience an integral part of their safety and security strategies.
 Here, the talk is usually about overall resilience that is comprised of individuals, communities, governments and institutions – all intertwined with each other.
 Resilience is seen as an answer to complex crises whose impacts often transcend national borders that political communities face in the current world order.
 Resilience is not only about acting amid a crisis; it can be viewed as a process that includes tolerance of crises and recovery from crises, and also the proactive adaptation to changes in the operating environment and learning processes that support them.